simphotonics/minimal_test/README.md

    expect(1, 0.9999);
  ```

  * Iterables and maps are matched in a recursive fashion.
-The types of the two objects have to match, that is
+The types of the two objects have to match,  for example
-   a set and a list do not match even if they have identical entries.
+   a `Set` and a `List` do not match even if they have identical entries.

   ```Dart
     // Test passed.